GAnagno/blog/cv.md

 --------------------
 [https://stationrank.herokuapp.com/][ref2] as supplementary material of StationRank.

 [Map of public transportation][ref3] in Switzerland using OSM data and Mapbox GL.
-Implementation of a workflow developed by Dr. Vahid Moosavi.

 [MZH_Bubendorf][ref4], video game of a sportshall made with Unity.